marcelkohl/dbex/README.md

 - cleanup code

 ## Would be nice
-- loading/processing request on tree item that was double clicked
 - load latest queries from connection
 - edit result directly on table result
 - custom plugins for query area (ex.: action buttons)